 Water quality impairments in the watershed are shown in Figure 2.4.
 All assessed stream segments of the Sand Hill River did not meet either aquatic life or recreational use standards (MPCA, 2014b).
 Low dissolved oxygen (DO), poor fish/macroinvertebrate assessments, and excess turbidity/total suspended solids resulted in the aquatic life impairments; and aquatic recreation impairments were all due to excess bacteria.
 Wind and water erosion, especially from the beach ridge area with steep slopes and light soils, contribute to the turbidity problem.
-The Sand Hill Ditch is above the standards for turbidity but is not currently listed as impaired.
+The Sand Hill Ditch has poor water quality and is at a high risk of impairment but is not currently listed as impaired due to sediment and turbidity.
 It is a priority for local partners to improve.